 Breaking into the industry can be difficult, so expect to face some challenges as you work to book clients for the first time.
-But, don’t let challenges shut you down; you should enbrace those challenges and continually be open to trying new things.
-Also, remember that it is ok to be new at something so don’t be afraid to raise your hand and ask for help.
+But, don’t let challenges shut you down.
+You should embrace those challenges and continually be open to trying new things.
+Remember that it’s OK to be new at something.
+Don’t be afraid to raise your hand and ask for help.

 Building Your Network

 Again, building a network can be difficult, but this is where collaboration comes in.
 Attend as many conferences and classes as you can.
 Seek out industry groups and attend events.
 Drop off coffee, treats, and your business cards to trusted vendors around the area and ask if they’d like to sit down sometime to chat.
 We also recommend starting to build your own personal library of vendors and keeping notes on the people you meet.